Everyone experiences those days when it seems like the universe conspires against you and your attempts to get organized.

 - Social appropriateness (including self-regulation and impulse control)

 - Reasoning abilities

-Studies show that those with ADHD have a frontal cortex structured differently from those without ADHD.2
+Studies show that people with ADHD have a frontal cortex structured differently from people without ADHD.2

 The frontal cortex is responsible for memory, so this explains why an ADHDer's brain might struggle to remember where they last saw their keys.